 Ocean, near Florence

 When the light hits the beach a certain way and turns its smooth, wet surface into a pseudo-mirror, it's hard to distinguish between the water's mini wave caps and the reflections of clouds in the sky.
-In other words, pure Oregon Coast magic.
+In other words, pure Oregon Coast road-trip magic.

 Coastal Cliffs near Florence